 Area(s) of Expertise: Event management, grant writing, media relations

 Keely is addicted to reality TV (the more Bravo and E! the better).
 She grew up sailing on the coast of Maine (that makes her outdoorsy, right?) and she enjoys pretending she’s a runner (she has a Runner’s World subscription to prove it).
 She loves a good spinning class, lounging on the beach, music she can dance to and spending time with family.

 Cathy Thompson, CTRS/L

 Community/Home Based Director

 Education: B.S. in Recreation Management & Policy: Therapeutic Recreation and Outdoor Education from UNH

-Primary Responsibility at NEP: Program Specialist in Recreational Therapy programs (school and home based), Adaptive Nordic Ski Coach
+Primary Responsibility at NEP: Program Coordinator for Home Based Recreational Therapy program, therapist in School Based program, Adaptive Nordic Ski Coach

 Area of Expertise: Nordic skiing and athlete development, mental health and group facilitation